-In connection with the Company's 2017 executive compensation program, our CNCG Committee, in consultation with FPL, used the Benchmarking Analysis described above to revise the base salaries for our Named Executive Officers in line with our compensation objectives.
-Our CNCG Committee approved base salary levels for 2017 that approximately align with the 25th percentile of the market data utilized in the CNCG Committee's Benchmarking Analysis, amounting to base salaries for Mr. Nordhagen, Ms. Fischer, and Mr. Treadwell of \$495,000, \$315,000, and \$250,000, respectively.
-Such revised base salaries are intended to preserve a mix of compensation such that base salary remains a modest portion of the overall compensation opportunity for each Named Executive Officer.
+In connection with the Company's 2018 executive compensation program, our CNCG Committee revised the base salaries for our Named Executive Officers in line with our compensation objectives and the new appointments that our board of trustees approved, effective July 1, 2018, for Mr. Nordhagen, Ms. Fischer, Mr. Treadwell and Mr. Togashi, as described above under "Information Regarding Our Named Executive Officers."
+Our CNCG Committee approved base salary levels for 2018 for Mr. Nordhagen, Ms. Fischer, Mr. Treadwell and Mr. Togashi of \$495,000, \$340,000, \$290,000 and \$235,000 respectively.
+Such revised base salaries are intended to preserve an appropriate mix of compensation such that base salary remains a modest portion of the overall compensation opportunity for each Named Executive Officer.